top of page

 • Irrigation planning & scheduling - supplying water to agri-zones that face moisture scarcity

-• Crop Yield forecast - limited or excessive moisture impacts harvest, resulting in food shortage
+• Crop yield forecasting - limited or excessive moisture impacts harvest, resulting in food shortage

 • Drought monitoring - by studying the interplay between precipitation and evotranspiration

-• Climate Change impact - Global Warming affects the Hydrologic cycle (ET being integral to it)
+• Climate change impact assessment - global warming affects the hydrologic cycle (Evotranspiration being an integral component of it)

-• Drainage studies - as excess water transfers into the soil and water table, or flows as runoff
+• Drainage and runoff studies - as excess water transfers into the soil and water table, or flows as runoff

 1. PROCESS FLOW FOR ESTIMATING DAILY ACTUAL EVOTRANSPIRATION AT FIELD SCALE USING REMOTE SENSING

-For this Field scale, Daily Actual Evotranspiration estimation study over an agricultural zone in Punjab (India), I have utilized the the methodology developed by the European Space Agency-funded Sentinels for Evapotranspiration (Sen-ET) project - you may refer to Chapter 1 and Chapter 2 in their user manual which outlines-
+For this daily actual evotranspiration estimation study at field-scale over an agricultural zone in Punjab, India, I used the methodology developed under the ESA-funded Sentinels for Evapotranspiration (Sen-ET) project.
+Chapters 1 and 2 of the SEN-ET user manual detail-

-clicking on the infographic will open an enlarged view and you can download it as well
+clicking on the infographic will open an enlarged view.
+You can download it as well

 Process Flow for estimating Daily Actual Evotranspiration at Field scale using SNAP software.
 Methodology developed by Sen-ET.

-Figure 7: Process Flow for estimating Daily Actual Evotranspiration at Field scale using SNAP software.
-Methodology developed by Sen-ET.
+Figure 7: Process Flow for estimating Daily Actual ETa using SNAP.
+Methodology by Sen-ET.

-Video 1: Tutorial demonstrating the process of estimating Daily Actual Evotranspiration at Field scale using Remote Sensing
+Video 1: Tutorial for estimating Daily Actual Evapotranspiration at Field Scale using Remote Sensing

 TIMESTAMPS